 Federal Direct Parent PLUS Loan

 The financial aid listed on the Award Summary in LionPATH may not cover all educational costs.
 As a parent, you may apply for a Federal Direct Parent PLUS Loan.
-This is a federal loan available only to parents of dependent undergraduate students.
+This is a federal loan available only to parents/ stepparents of dependent undergraduate students.

 Private Alternative Loans

-If the PLUS loan is not an option for you, your student can seek additional funding from private alternative loans.
+If the PLUS loan is not an option for you, your student can seek additional funding from private alternative loans, which typically require a cosigner.

 All students who are offered admission and submit the Free Application for Federal Student Aid (FAFSA) to Penn State are considered for scholarships awarded by the Office of Student Aid.
 If your student was awarded a scholarship from the Office of Student Aid, it will be listed on the Award Summary in LionPATH.
 Some academic colleges, campuses, and administrative units require separate applications.

-All students who submit the Free Application for Federal Student Aid (FAFSA) to Penn State are considered for work-study.
+All students who submit the Free Application for Federal Student Aid (FAFSA) to Penn State by December 1 and answer “yes” to the federal work-study question on the FAFSA are considered for work-study.
 If your student was awarded work-study, it will be listed on the Award Summary in LionPATH.

-If your student did not receive a work-study award, there are many employment opportunities other than work-study.
-You can learn more at www.psu.jobs.
+If your student did not receive a work-study award, there are many employment opportunities available.

 As a financial aid recipient, it is crucial that your student is well informed about his or her rights and responsibilities.
 Be sure your student carefully reviews this important information on our website and understands Penn State’s Satisfactory Academic Progress Standard and what is required of students to remain eligible for student aid.

 The Office of Student Aid is required by the federal government to confirm the accuracy of the information submitted on the FAFSA—a process known as verification.
-If students are selected for verification by Penn State, they will be notified by the Office of Student Aid requesting the specific information needed and the due date.
+If students are selected for verification by Penn State, they will be notified by the Office of Student Aid.
+This notification will include specific information needed and the due date.
 Please respond promptly to any requests from the Office of Student Aid for verification documents to avoid a delay in the processing of student aid.
 Please do not submit any documents unless you or your student receives a request.

 Check Penn State E-mail Frequently

-The Office of Student Aid communicates with students through their Penn State email account, which they can access via WebMail (webmail.psu.edu).
+Students should check their Penn State email frequently.
+The Office of Student Aid communicates with students through their Penn State email account.
 They will also be able to access their student aid information in LionPATH.
-Be sure to ask your student to share any pertinent student aid information with you or grant you access to his/her Award Summary in LionPATH.
+Be sure to ask your student to share any pertinent student aid information with you or grant you access to their Award Summary in LionPATH.